|Dates / Deadlines:|

 Additional Activities and Opportunities: Interested students may apply to do independent research for an honor's thesis (EDUCO Honors or Independent Study Abroad); if approved, this would count as one of the courses taken on the program.

 Limited non-credit-bearing internship and volunteer opportunities are also available to qualified students.
-Please contact the CIPA Advisor for additional details.
+Please contact your study abroad adviser for additional details.

 In addition to academics and at no additional cost, EDUCO organizes social events, lectures, theater excursions, cultural dining experiences, day trips around Paris, and various celebrations and activities.
 Students can also write for MILLEFEUILLE, the on-line magazine for EDUCO students.